Bencao Gangmu: Contents

 The text is written in almost 2 million Chinese characters, classified into 16 divisions and 60 orders.
 For every herb there are entries on their names, a detailed description of their appearance and odor, nature, medical function, side effects, recipes, etc.

 Errors

 The text contains information that was proven to be wrong due to Li's limited scientific and technical knowledge.
-For example, it is claimed that lead is not toxic.
-Li also claimed that otters are only female and that the Moupin langur is 10 ft tall, has backwards feet and can be caught when it draws its upper lip over its eyes.
+For example, it is claimed that quicksilver (mercury) and lead were not toxic.
+Li also claimed that otters are always male and that the Moupin langur is 10 ft tall, has backwards feet and can be caught when it draws its upper lip over its eyes.

 Evaluation

 The British historian Joseph Needham writes about the Compendium in his Science and Civilisation in China.

 The text provided classification of how traditional medicine was compiled and formatted, as well as biology classification of both plants and animals.

 The text corrected some mistakes in the knowledge of herbs and diseases at the time.
 Several new herbs and more details from experiments were also included.
 It also has notes and records on general medical data and medical history.

 The text includes information on pharmaceutics, biology, chemistry, geography, mineralogy, geology, history, and even mining and astronomy.